Alcudia, Majorca, Balearic Islands

 Given the popularity of Barcelona, many UK airports offer flights there, such as:

 Flying time varies a little depending where you depart from and there's a one hour time difference between the UK and Barcelona.
 Average flying times are:

 There's one international airport in Barcelona: Barcelona-El Prat Airport, based about 21 miles outside the city centre.
 There are two terminals at the airport.

 There are a few different ways you can transfer from the airport into the city centre:

 Barcelona is a year-round destination, with plenty to see, do, and explore every month of the year.
-Of course, things like crowds and temperature will change with the seasons, so understanding what Barcelona is like throughout the year will help you choose when best to book your flights.
+Of course, things like crowds and temperature will change with the seasons, so understanding what the city is like throughout the year will help you choose when is best to book your flights to Barcelona.